felix-lang/felix/doc/refman/unique.rst

 such accesses are disallowed, the original can safely be modified.

-The client of the funtion cannot pass a plain value to the function because that would be a type error: instead the client has to box the value to make it acceptable to the receiver function.
+The client of the function cannot pass a plain value to the function because that would be a type error: instead the client has to box the value to make it acceptable to the receiver function.
 By doing this the programmer